adin11/Mumbai-Property-Price-Estimator/README.md

 ### 3. BarChart of Localities with Lowest avg_price of Properties.
 ![Barchart](assets/low_avg.png)

-### 4. Co-Relation Matrix: Visualizing the Co-relation between of different features affecting the target.
+### 4. Co-Relation Matrix: Visualizing the Co-relation of different features affecting the target.
 ![Heatmaps](assets/corelation.png)

 ### 5. BarChart of Localities with Highest avg_price of Properties.